 In some areas, it’s the law.

 The Lake County Board recently approved changes to the Solid Waste and Recycling Ordinance requiring haulers (in the unincorporated area) to provide customers with containers for collecting recyclable materials.
-Learn more.
+Learn more at the Solid Waste Agency of Lake County (SWALCO).
 If you reside in a municipality, check their recycling regulations.